thaunghtike-share/advanced-devops-training/Day1/vnet_output.md

 ### How the Variables Work:

-- k (Key): The human-readable name from your .tfvars (e.g., "vpn-vnet or core-vnet").
+- k (Key): The human-readable name from your .tfvars (e.g., "vpn-vnet or mahar-vnet").
 - v (Value): The entire raw object block (Attributes) shown in Section 1.
 - v.id: A specific pointer to the id string inside that raw block.